 Whilst the paradigm presented here was designed to answer theoretical questions as to the nature of human steering control, there are clear parallels with applied situations produced with the advent of vehicle automation, specifically failures of automation.
 A paradigm implemented by Mole et al (2020) required drivers to steer back towards the centre of curved roads upon the failure of an automated driving system that was guiding the vehicle around a bend.
 Whilst Mole et al (2020) created a full road context rather than a single road-line, the current experiment is essentially a simplified version of this automation failure paradigm.
 One difference between the current experiment and the Mole et al (2020) design is the nature of the failure that produces the error signal.
 The so-called “silent failures” created by Mole et al (2020) were gradual, whereby the yaw rate of the vehicle was mismatched with respect to the yaw rate of the bend.
 Consequently, the vehicle would turn around the bend but steering was insufficient, so the vehicle would slowly drift towards the outside edge of the road.
-This can be thought of as a lane-keeping system failing, causing the driver to slowly drift out of lane.
-This has been defined as a curved failure (Boer, 2016) and it has been suggested that drivers are less accurate at detecting them because even post-failure, the vehicle is still following an acceptable trajectory around the bend from the driver’s perspective.
+This can be thought of as a lane-keeping system failing without warning to the driver (hence the denomination “silent”), causing the driver to slowly drift out of lane.
+This has been defined as a curved failure (Boer, 2016) and it has been suggested that drivers are less accurate at detecting them because even post-failure, the vehicle is initially still following an acceptable trajectory around the bend from the driver’s perspective.
 In contrast, the error signal presented in the current experiment was generated via the driver travelling tangential to the curved road-line.
+This corresponds more closely to a situation where the automation fails on a straight before the entry into a curve.
+Our results provide some insight into how drivers might respond in such a failure scenario, but for a more direct investigation of this question one should ideally design a paradigm where the participant monitors automated driving on at least a straight road segment before a failure occurs at curve entry.
 In order to replicate this within an automation failure design, one would need to create a scenario where the automated system essentially sets the vehicle’s yaw rate to 0 relative to the bend curvature.
 As such, the driver would travel tangential to the curved trajectory towards the lane boundary at failure onset which is defined as a straight failure.
 Curved and straight failures represent the different ways in which a silent failure can occur, however it is important to study both they can result in vastly different control situations despite occurring at the same point in time on the road (see Figure 9).